zlijingtao/SFL-MEA/README.md

 thop (pip install)

+transformers (pip install)

 ## Code:

-* *MIA_torch.py*: It implements the all utility functions of split learning and running model extraction attacks during SFL
+* *SFL.py*: It implements the all utility functions of split learning and model extraction attacks during SFL (collection step)

-* *MIA_torch.py - self.steal_attack*: It implements all model extraction attacks as post analysis on a trained SFL model.
+* *attacks/model_extraction_attack.py*: It implements the model extraction attacks (final step).

-* *main_MIA.py*: Entry code to train a defensive model/vanilla model.
+* *main.py*: Entry code to train a vanilla model.

-* *main_test_MIA.py*: Entry code to resume a trained model.
+* *main_vit.py*: Entry code to finetune a ViT model.

+* *main_steal_offline.py*: Entry code to do post-analysis of all model extraction attacks.
+*
-* *main_model_steal.py*: Entry code to do post-analysis of all model extraction attacks.
+* *main_steal_online.py*: Entry code to do post-analysis of all model extraction attacks.

 ## Proof Of Concepts: